-I have been groped, patted, swabbed, and checked while traveling the friendly skies, and I have had my luggage tossed, my locks broken, and my items sorted through on many occasions.
-Those thoughts alone are enough to make one cringe at the thought of travel, especially when firearms are involved.
+I have been groped, patted, swabbed and checked while traveling the friendly skies.
+And I have had my luggage tossed, my locks broken, and my items sorted through on many occasions.
+Those thoughts alone are enough to make one cringe at the thought of travel, especially flying when firearms are involved.
 But there are some things you can do to make the process easier and more efficient.
-It’s not a terribly complicated process, but here are a few reminders and tips:
+It’s not a terribly complicated process, but here are a few reminders and tips.

 Know Before You Go

 Policies are fairly consistent as far as what is allowed and where and how you are allowed to travel with them (for instance, firearms must be checked in your luggage), but rules or requirements can change.
-Be sure to take a look at these websites before you get ready to go so you don’t miss any important notifications or instructions.
+Be sure to take a look at both the airline’s website and the TSA’s website before you get ready to go so you don’t miss any important notifications or instructions.

 Use a Locked, Hard-Sided Case

 There are many options for cases, whether a fancier Pelican case or just the one your gun came in.
 Just be sure to have a good lock for it.
-I love the cable locks, since the strap is flexible and fits with a variety of cases and storage options.
-Just remember to have the key on you—at all times!
+I love the cable locks since the strap is flexible and fits with a variety of cases and storage options.
+Also remember to have the key on you at all times!